-One possibility for school consists in role play.
+One possibility for school consists of role play.
 In small groups, we decipher each other’s emotions, calling on empathy.
 But above all, we change the way we see others and their attitude which is not necessarily threatening.
 And so, little by little, education changes the perception felt by the children, in the face of innocuous acts.

-Emotional intelligence can mitigate depression, eating disorders, isolation and dropping out of studies, alcoholism and drug addiction.
+Emotional intelligence can mitigate depression, eating disorders, isolation, and dropping out of studies, alcoholism, and drug addiction.

 Schooling the Emotions